Genesis1000/Data_Charts/README.md

 # Data_Charts
-This shows simple way to represent data in the form of charts
+This shows simple ways to Visualize data in a understandable manner